Charge rates and AC & DC charging

 Some vehicles do allow charging at higher rates when using an AC charger.
 The BMW i3 charges at 11kW, and the Tesla Model S charges at 16.5kW, which can result in a full charge after only 5 hours.

 Although a 7kW charge point should be sufficient for home users, for workplace charge points, we recommend installing 22kW units.
 They offer the greatest flexibility, providing a quick charge time without degrading your EV battery.

-If you’re still not sure which charge point is best for you, get in touch with our EV experts, who can provide a complementary consultation and help you find the perfect charging solution for your home or business.
+If you’re still unsure which charge point is best for you, get in touch with our EV experts, who can provide a complimentary consultation and help you find the perfect charging solution for your home or business.